yrpan/MUSA550_finalproject/_posts/2019-04-17-example-post.md

 ---
-title: "Example: Embedding Matplotlib Images"
+title: "Clustering Analysis of Chicago Population"
-date: 2019-04-17
+date: 2020-12-21
 published: true
 tags: [dataviz, matplotlib]
 excerpt: "This is an example blog post"